Exhibits

 Toy Room

-In 2020, the Toy Room was worked on to reveal the original fireplace previously blocked off for exhibit use.
-Over the exposed fireplace and mantel, enjoy hand-drawn nursery rhymes.
+In 2020, the Toy Room was renovated to reveal the original fireplace, previously blocked off for exhibit use.
+Enjoy hand-drawn nursery rhymes over the exposed fireplace and mantel.
 Other displays include toy trains, Tootsie Toy cars, and a Barbie display.

 Alcove